How to Download Subtitles for Movies? The Most Download Sites & Tools

 Method 4: Use an online video subtitle extraction tool (such as DownSub)

-- Supports automatic and translated subtitles;
+- Supports auto and translated subs.

-- No software installation required.
+- No software install needed.

-- Not supported on all platforms (e.g., some private or login-required content);
+- Not supported on all platforms (e.g., some private or login-required content).

-- Contains ads and can be occasionally unstable;
+- Contains ads and can be occasionally unstable.

 - Automatic subtitle accuracy is significantly affected by the platform.